nanoanalytik/afm_api/docs/API_v1_1/README.md

 The default mode is "scan".
 If the current mode will be reset, the current mode will be set to "scan".

-API command available from API Control Applicaion version 2.2.1.
+API command available from AFM Control version 2.2.1.

 # ScannerNavigationModeProfile